Grilled Stuffed Portobello Mushrooms

 These Grilled Portobello Mushrooms are stuffed with sausage, spinach, and cheese and they’re delicious for a low-carb meal!

 Portobello mushrooms are something I haven’t cooked with nearly often enough, and they’re a wonderfully healthy and versatile ingredient.
 And these Grilled Stuffed Portobello Mushrooms are stuffed with spicy Italian sausage, spinach, and cheese for a dish with a wonderful combination of flavors.
-And if you prefer a meatless version, I think the idea could easily be adapted to a vegetarian stuffed mushroom, replacing the sausage with diced portobello.
-But if you’re an Italian Sausage fan, you’ll love this recipe!
+If you’re an Italian Sausage fan, you’ll love this recipe!

 How to Make Grilled Stuffed Portobello Mushrooms: